What is Divorce Law?

 - The value of each spouse’s separate property

-How Much is a Divorce Attorney and Who Pays Attorney Fees?
+How Much Does a Divorce Attorney Cost, and Who Pays Attorney’s Fees?

-In some legal specialties, lawyers charge a flat fee or collect a percentage of the judgment (a contingency fee).
+In some practice areas, lawyers charge a flat fee or collect a percentage of the judgment (a contingency fee).
 However, divorce lawyers typically charge by the hour.
 So, it can be hard to know how much a lawyer’s services will cost you.

 When you first meet with an attorney, you should ask how their fees work and whether they can provide an estimate for their services.
-As for who pays what in a divorce, consider Aaron Bundy’s perspective.
-He commented that “in a case where there’s substantial property available, and everybody acts reasonably, then it’s probably going to be you each pay your own attorney fees.”
+As for who pays what in a divorce, Bundy comments, “In a case where there’s substantial property available, and everybody acts reasonably, then it’s probably going to be that you each pay your own attorney’s fees.”

 What do I do next?